awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

            ![EC2ShuttingDown](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/EC2ShuttingDown.png)

-1. Revisit section **4.2** to observe the system response to the EC2 failure.
+1. Revisit [section **4.2**](#response) to observe the system response to the EC2 failure.

 ### 4.4 EC2 failure injection - conclusion

-Deploying multiple servers and Elastic Load Balancing enables a service suffer the loss of a server with no availability disruptions as user traffic is automatically routed to the healthy servers.
-Amazon Auto Scaling ensures unhealthy hosts are removed and replaced with healthy ones to maintain high availability.
+By deploying multiple servers and using Elastic Load Balancing, the workload can suffer the loss of a server but experience no availability disruption.
+This is because user traffic is automatically routed to the healthy servers and Amazon Auto Scaling ensures unhealthy hosts are removed and replaced with healthy ones to maintain high availability.

 {{< prev_next_button link_prev_url="../3_failure_injection_prep" link_next_url="../5_failure_injection_rds/" />}}